exercism/jq/exercises/concept/assembly-line/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student how the concept of numbers is implemented in jq.
+The goal of this exercise is to teach the student how the concept of numbers is implemented in `jq`.

 ## Learning objectives